zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 An example request to fetch related `Invoice` for our Deal will look like this:

 `https://..../api/sunshine/objects/records/zen:deal:21730067/related/deal_invoice`

-Where `21730067` is a `dealId` of a Deal from our current location, provided as a prop and `deal_invoice` is a `relationship_type_key` that we are looking for.
+, where `21730067` is a `dealId` of a Deal from our current location, provided as a prop and `deal_invoice` is a `relationship_type_key` that we are looking for.

 In this case `<ResponseHandler/>` also covers asynchronous requests.
-Moreover it allows to provide a method  `isEmpty`  as a prop to check whether the response is empty or not.
-In case it's empty (no `Invoice` records created yet) component provided as`emptyView` prop will be rendered.
+Moreover, it allows us to provide a method  `isEmpty`  as a prop to check whether the response is empty or not.
+In case it's empty (no `Invoice` records created yet) the component provided as`emptyView` prop will be rendered.
 In our case it is `<EmptyState />`.

 When response in not empty `Invoice` record is passed to a **Details.js** component responsible for rendering its attributes.